Oisota/MyBlog/src/blog/functional-vs-imperative-style.markdown

 console.log(sum);
 ```

-This example yields better performance but it comes at the cost of some readability as all the operations are jumbled together in the single loop.
+This example yields better performance but it comes at the cost of readability and maintainability as all the operations are jumbled together in the single loop.

 The final script solves the problem in a functional style and makes use of the array prototype functions `map`, `reduce`, and `filter`.
 It is the smallest and most readable at only 4 lines of code.